7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Storage/Azure-Administration-Blob-Storage.md

 Monitor Storage Accounts
 `Storage Accounts -> $storage_account -> Insights`

+Configure a Container (in Blob Storage)
+- Provide: Name
+- Set Public Access Level:
+	- **Private**: (Default) Prohibit anonymous access to the container and blobs.
+	- **Blob**: Allow anonymous public read access for the blobs only.
+	- **Container**: Allow anonymous public read and list access to the entire container, including the blob

 [AZCopy]((https://learn.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy) - CLI - downloadable executable copy blobs or files to or from a storage accounts; [AzCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-files) is installed by default on the CloudShell
 ```powershell
 # create URI to login